 New here?
 Welcome!
 If you’re a parent or educator who wants clear, effective, unconventional, and practical approaches to helping struggling students, without any b.s. or misinformation, you’re in the right place.

 How do I know if my child struggles with “Executive Function”?

 - Your child’s grades do not reflect their ability or “potential.”

-- Homework problems: missing and incomplete assignments, forget to turn in homework, lose homework, forget what the homework was, etc..
+- Frequent homework problems: missing and incomplete assignments, forget to turn in homework, lose homework, forget what the homework was, etc..

-- Trouble self-starting, procrastinate, appear unmotivated, don’t know where to start so they avoid starting
+- Trouble self-starting, procrastinate, appear unmotivated, don’t know where or how to start.

-- Wait until the last minute for important deadlines
+- Wait until the last minute with important deadlines or miss them altogether.

 - Unrealistic perception of how much time and energy is needed for homework, studying, chores, getting out of the house in the morning, etc..

-- Get behind in school and it gets a bit worse with each passing semester
+- Get behind in school and the vicious cycle gets a bit worse with each passing semester.

-About 1 in 10 students struggle with Executive Function, and since most adults don’t understand how EF impacts these kids, they often don’t get the help they need.
+About 1 in 10 students struggle with Executive Function, and since many adults don’t understand how EF impacts these complex kids, they often don’t get the help they need.
 This causes three massive problems:

 - Many of these kids don’t develop the necessary skills they need to launch a successful future (aka “Failure to Launch” kids).
 They can struggle for decades.